-If this episode leaves you wanting more video goodness, read the sources below.
+If this episode leaves you wanting to know more about recycling EPS, read the sources below.

 Speaking of Chemistry is a production of Chemical & Engineering News (C&EN), the weekly magazine of the American Chemical Society.